 Ultimately, the 24 year-old woman’s estranged husband was nailed for the brutal slaying.
 You can read it for yourself in the archives of the New York Daily News, just Google Louise Almodovar.
 That tragedy, however, is not why I have produced this podcast.

 It’s because of a photo taken at the murder scene, which showed a half dozen homicide detectives shoulder to shoulder, looking at something near the corpse.
 And every one of them had his back to the camera or whatever else may have been behind them or coming up behind them.
 It could have been the entire front line of the Philadelphia Eagles, a wino with a shank or Rommel in a tank.
 They’d have never known what hit them.
 They were so involved with whatever it was they were collectively looking at.

 Now let’s ‘fast forward’ to San Antonio, Texas.
-Here’s the headline from KSAT TV: “Shots Fired at Police, Medical Examiner During Murder Investigation” Police said shots were fired in their direction as they were working a murder investigation after a man was found fatally shot, lying in the roadway.
-Officers said they could hear shots “zip above their heads,” and even heard one round strike the road near them.
-All of the officials on scene took cover behind their vehicles, according to police…until backup could come clear the scene.
+Here’s the headline from KSAT TV: “Shots Fired at Police Officers, Medical Examiner During Murder Investigation”.
+Police officers said shots were fired in their direction as they were working a murder investigation after a man was found fatally shot, lying in the roadway.
+Police Officers said they could hear shots “zip above their heads,” and even heard one round strike the road near them.
+All of the officials on scene took cover behind their vehicles, according to the police…until backup could come clear the scene.
 They never found out who fired those shots.

 Here’s my point.
 How many times do cops respond to scenes of violent acts that have occurred, in violent neighborhoods, populated by violent people, many of whom don’t like you.
 Just because you’re investigating ONE scene where a body lies or a victim is injured, do you in your right mind think it couldn’t get worse, especially if there are so many of you out there with a figurative target on your back.
 Just like contact and cover during a traffic stop, this is the same thing.